Make more sales from your Licensing portfolio with immersive content!

 3. Use your GoPro.
 GoPros are a great tool for taking first-person POV with less effort.

-4. Consider using your smartphone—it is more accessible, and you can set it on a tripod in front of you without taking up too much space.
+4. Consider using your smartphone—it is more accessible, and you can set it up on a tripod in front of you without taking up too much space.

 We have rounded up some photos of first-person POV for inspiration